 Things You Should Know Before Buying A Record Player

-There are generally three main types of record players, including manual, automatic, and semi-automatic.
+There are generally three main types of turntables, including manual, fully automatic, and semi-automatic.
 They are categorized based on how the needle is placed on and removed from the record.

-To be specific, with an automatic record player, the needle will drop onto the record automatically as you push a button.
+To be specific, with a fully automatic record player, the needle will drop onto the record automatically as you push a button.
 Semi-automatic models require you to place the needle manually while it lifts off the record by itself.

 Most mid-range and high-end record players are often manual, which asks you to lift and remove the needle yourself.